-While Japanese encephalitis is most common in south-east Asia, including India, cases are also reported as far afield as the Torres Strait Islands, the Pacific islands and Australia.
+While Japanese encephalitis is most common in south-east Asia, cases are reported as far afield as the Torres Strait Islands, the Pacific islands and Australia.

 With many of those in affected regions too poor to afford the cost of a vaccine, homeopathic Belladonna appears to be a viable alternative.
 It is safe, simple, and inexpensive.